SlimIO/cpu-addon/README.md

 # cpu-addon
-SlimIO CPU Addon - Publish CPU Metrics
+SlimIO CPU Addon - Recolt metric about Central Processing Unit with help of the Node.js core module **os**.

 ## Information